MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview.md

 > [!IMPORTANT]
 > This is pre-release documentation for a preview program that isn’t available to everyone and is subject to change.

-Microsoft 365 Apps health  can help optimize and troubleshoot Microsoft 365 Apps on your client devices.
-The health dashboard uses diagnostic data that your organization already shares with Microsoft, so no additional agents or client-side processes are required.
+Microsoft 365 Apps health monitors reliability and performance metrics and can help optimize and troubleshoot Microsoft 365 Apps on your client devices.

 Requirements: Windows 10 and Microsoft 365 Apps, version 2006 or later.
 To use with earlier versions, see [Configure client devices](#configure-client-devices-with-earlier-versions-of-microsoft-365-apps).